-- 2.2.1 Table description

-- 2.2.1.1 Describes the high-level dataset or table
+- 2.2.1 Table description - 2.2.1.1 Lists the high-level dataset or table generated for the power training test.

-- 2.2.2 Column Definitions
+2.2.2 Column Definitions

-- 2.2.2.1 Column Name
+2.2.2.1 Column Name

 Each column is uniquely named.
 Columns that are part of the table's primary key are indicated in the column called Primary Key.
 If a table uses a composite primary key, then for convenience of reading the order of a given column in a table's primary key is listed in parentheses following the column name.